-Mamaroneck Coastal Environment Coalition (Mamaroneck Coastal) is a non-profit organization whose mission is to obtain and provide information to the public regarding, and to ensure appropriate consideration of, policies and practices relating to land use in the Town and Village of Mamaroneck and in surrounding communities, focusing primarily on environmentally sensitive coastal areas in order to (i) understand the impact of proposed development and zoning matters on the community, (ii) protect the local environment and (iii) maintain and encourage public access to open space.
+Mamaroneck Coastal Environmental Coalition (Mamaroneck Coastal) is a non-profit organization whose mission is to obtain and provide information to the public regarding policies and practices relating to land use in the Town and Village of Mamaroneck.
+We also work to ensure this information is appropriately considered by government officials and other stakeholders when considering development plans and strategies.
+We focus primarily on environmentally sensitive coastal areas in order to (i) understand the impact of proposed development and zoning matters on the community, (ii) protect the local environment and (iii) maintain and encourage public access to open space.

-As a result of the refusal to consider rezoning, the owners’ only option for development was to submit a proposal that might fall within current zoning laws.
-Therefore, in 2016, Hampshire submitted to the Planning Board a proposal to build a housing development consisting of 105 homes (44 single-family homes and 66 town houses) on a portion of the golf course property.
-The development was proposed under a Village Code provision allowing for “Planned Residential Developments” to be authorized under specified circumstances by the Village Planning Board.
-The proposal would reduce the golf course to 9 non-contiguous holes ringing portions of the housing development.
+As a result of the refusal to consider rezoning, in 2016 Hampshire’s developer-owner and their private equity backers submitted to the Planning Board a proposal to build a “planned residential development” development consisting of 105 homes (44 single-family homes and 66 town houses) on a portion of the golf course property.
+The proposal would have reduced the golf course to 9 non-contiguous holes ringing portions of the housing development.

 Board and Officers

 Board of Directors